ddanier/nur/README.md

 You can also use `nur --help` to get some details on how to use `nur` and `nur --help hello` to see what this `hello` task accepts as parameters.

-*Note:* In the future you should be able to use something like `nur hello --name max` to pass parameters to your tasks - but this still needs to be implemented.
+You may also pass arguments to your `nur` tasks, like using `nur hello --name max` to pass "max" as the name to the "hello" task.
+This support all parameter variants normal `nu` scripts could also handle.
+You amy use `nur --help <task-name>` to see the help for your defined command.

 Your tasks then can do whatever you want them to do in `nu` script.
 This allows for very structured usage of for example docker to run/manage your project needs.
 But it can also just execute simple